foo-software/lighthouse-check-action/README.md

 # Lighthouse Check Action

-A GitHub Action for running Lighthouse audits automatically in a workflow with a rich set of extra features.
+> A GitHub Action for running Lighthouse audits automatically in a workflow with a rich set of extra features.
 Simple implementation or advanced customization including **Slack** notifications, **AWS S3** HTML report uploads, and more!

+This project provides **two ways of running audits** - "locally" in a dockerized GitHub environment or remotely via [Automated Lighthouse Check](https://www.automated-lighthouse-check.com) API.
+For basic usage, running locally will suffice, but if you'd like to maintain a historical record of Lighthouse audits and utilize other features, you can run audits remotely by following the [steps and examples](#usage-automated-lighthouse-check-api).

 <table>
   <tr>